-Before I place an exclamation point to end this revision and lengthy discussion about C. David Heymann, allow me to return to the topic of who actually wrote Joe and Marilyn: Legends in Love and the two women mentioned earlier who completed the manuscript.
-According to an article published on August the 7th in 2014 by the Columbia University School of the Arts’ website, columbiajournal.org, Clem Heymann’s widow, Beatrice Swartz and an author by the name of Carla Stockton, who wrote the article, actually completed Joe and Marilyn: Legends in Love.
+Before I place an exclamation point to the end of this revision and lengthy discussion about C. David Heymann, allow me to return to the topic of who actually wrote Joe and Marilyn: Legends in Love and the two women mentioned earlier who completed the manuscript.
+According to an article published on August the 7th in 2014 by columbiajournal.org, Columbia University School of the Arts’ website, Clem Heymann’s widow, Beatrice Schwartz and an author by the name of Carla Stockton, who wrote the article, actually completed Joe and Marilyn: Legends in Love.
 Carla was also one of Heymann’s researchers and a ghost writer.
 Beatrice and Carla prepared the manuscript for publication; therefore then, for all intents and purposes, Beatrice and Carla actually created the book.

 We cannot really know exactly how far Clem’s final manuscript had progressed prior to his death in 2012; but obviously, two year’s worth of work remained to be done; and as the article noted, Beatrice made it her noblesse oblige to get the book finished.1Noblesse oblige is an obligation required of nobility or, as defined by Miriam Webster: the obligation of honorable, generous, and responsible behavior associated with high rank or birth.
 The concept of which type of actions are required of nobility appears to flow from the words of Jesus in the Synoptic Gospel of Luke: Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more.
 Surely Jesus was not referring to self aggrandizement, but the use of the French phrase by Carla Stockton certainly does.Still, the article provides a hint regarding the manuscript’s level of completion: